sukh-nijjar/EPL/README.md

 # Football League Web Application Demo
-This project demonstrates software design and development skills I have acquired with a view to changing careers from a business analyst to a developer role.
+This project demonstrates software design and development skills I have acquired with a view to changing careers from an analyst to a developer role.

 The application creates and manages data related to football results and includes graphical visualisation of key statistics.
 Functions implemented include those you would find in any business application: